 Parents and pet owners alike understand the need for baby gates, whether across the top and bottom of a flight of stairs or in a door way.
 But the damage their fixings can cause is an eye sore that can be avoided.
 Rather than damaging hardware with screw holes, simply attach the gate with cable ties which can be removed without leaving any lasting marks.

 (Image credit – Diply)

-14 Secure your hub caps
+Secure your hub caps with cable ties

 While many new makes of car now feature alloy wheel trims, older models still have plastic or metal hubcaps to cover the wheel rim.
 If these come off, particularly while you are travelling at high speed, the danger to other road users is enormous.
 Never lose a hubcap again by securing them with cable ties, taking care to make sure the ties do not catch anything on the inside of the wheel rim.